gh0stintheshe11/LeetCode-Solutions/README.md

 # LeetCode Solutions

-This is all solutions for LeetCode problems in all available languages. (continous updating...)
+This repo archives all solutions for all LeetCode problems in all available languages. (continous updating...)

 ## Table of Contents
 - [Questions list](#questions-list)